Saturday, November 30, 2019

 Alright.
 Now that was what Colt wanted to hear.
 The more boring and peaceful this town was, the better.

 "I'm tellin' ya, man, it's true," the other was saying.
 "It's a conspiracy.
-The government doesn't want us discoverin' where they hid the bodies, so they've disappearin' people who might leak their location.
+The government doesn't want us discoverin' where they hid the bodies, so they've been disappearin' people who might leak their location.
 It's the only explanation.
 I mean, just think, we haven't seen Jeff around lately, have we?"

 "I saw him this morning.
 Walking his dog."